ListenNotes/podcast-api-go/README.md

 | ErrNotFound  | endpoint not exist, or podcast / episode not exist  |
 | ErrInternalServerError  | something wrong on our end (unexpected server errors)  |

-All exception classes can be found in [this file](https://github.com/ListenNotes/podcast-api-go/blob/main/errors.go).
+All errors can be found in [this file](https://github.com/ListenNotes/podcast-api-go/blob/main/errors.go).